 - Shin Megami Tensei: Strange Journey: The Three Wise Men take this role, taking the opportunity provided by the Schwarzwelt to initiate their own plans for an eternal kingdom of the Lawful God.
 They "graciously" give the Protagonist and his crew access to the Demon Summoning Program so they do their dirty work.

 - Shin Megami Tensei IV: The Four Archangels fill this role, even having another angel disagree with their judgements.
 They want to create a new race of people who are free from the capacity for selfish actions, and Mastema wants to let humans stay as they are.

 - Tears to Tiara had the Twelve Angels/the White Angels.
 Then one died and Arawn took his place.
 And then quit spectacularly.
 Because the rest of the angels are assholes.
 God is probably dead.
 The angels aren't sure, but they're no longer looking for him, though they claim to carry on his work.

-- In The World Ends with You, the Angels/Producers are the ones who run the Reapers' Game from behind the scenes.
+- The World Ends with You: The Angels/Producers are the ones who run the Reapers' Game from behind the scenes.
 They rank even higher than the Composer, who is portrayed in-game as an allegory for God/Christ Himself.

 - Misfile: Heaven is a corporation of angels, with all the expected inefficiencies and Obstructive Bureaucrats.
 God exists but seems to use a hands-off management style, as evidenced by the fact that He by definition is aware of the misfile (unlike Rumisiel's direct superiors) and hasn't done anything about it.